Perihelia reduction and global Kolmogorov tori in the planetary problem: Background and results

-\nl Finding a system of canonical coordinates that do the job of Jacobi reduction of the nodes when the number of bodies is more than three, has been a central difficulty for a long time \cite{herman09, maligeRL02}.
-At this respect, here is a sentence by Arnold, who, after suggesting the utility of Jacobi reduction of the nodes, sadly commented: ``{In the case of more than three bodies there is no such elegant method of reducing the number of degrees of freedom.}'' \cite[Ch.
+\nl Finding a system of canonical coordinates that do the job of Jacobi reduction of the nodes when the number of bodies is more than three has been a central difficulty for a long time \cite{arnold63, maligeRL02}.
+At this respect, {Arnold sadly commented: ``{In the case of more than three bodies there is no such elegant method [as Jacobi reduction of the nodes] of reducing the number of degrees of freedom.}}'' \cite[Ch.
 III, \S 5.5, p.
 141]{arnold63}.

 \nl Exactly twenty years later, F. Boigey and A. Deprit refuted this sentence \cite{boigey82, deprit83}.
-They indeed were able to extend Jacobi--Radau reduction to the four, general problem, respectively.
-It should be remarked, anyway, that, while the works by Jacobi, Radau and Boigey provide canonical coordinates on suitable sub--manifolds of the phase space, the one by Deprit is more general and clarifying, since provides a set of canonical coordinates for the whole phase space, and allows to recover his predecessors by restriction.
+They indeed were able to extend Jacobi-Radau reduction to the four{-body and} general problem, respectively.
+It should be remarked, anyway, that, while the works by Jacobi, Radau and Boigey provide canonical coordinates on suitable sub-manifolds of the phase space, the one by Deprit is more general and clarifying, since {it} provides a set of canonical coordinates for the whole phase space and allows us to recover his predecessors by restriction.

-\nl The utility of Boigey--Deprit's coordinates was not suddenly clear .
-Nor Boigey nor Deprit ever provided any motivation of their study, or foresaw applications.
+\nl The utility of Boigey-Deprit's coordinates was not suddenly clear. {Neither} Boigey nor Deprit ever provided any motivation of their study, or foresaw applications.
 The only application that is known to the author up to 2008, concerning indeed Deprit's coordinates, stands in a paper by Ferrer and Os\'acar, in the 90s, to the three body problem \cite{ferrerO94}.
-But this case is not really exhaustive, since for three bodies Deprit's and Jacobi--Radau's coordinates coincide.
-A reason why Boigey--Deprit's coordinates have been forgotten so long might be that, for more than three bodies, they actually have a less natural aspect, compared to the classical case of Jacobi.
+But this case is not really exhaustive, since for three bodies Deprit's and Jacobi-Radau's coordinates coincide.
+A reason why Boigey-Deprit's coordinates have been forgotten so long might be that, for more than three bodies, they actually have a less natural aspect, compared to the classical case of Jacobi.
 A sort of ``hierarchical'' structure in the geometry of Deprit's coordinates discouraged the author himself, who, at the end of his paper, declared: ``Whether the new phase variables are practical in the general theory of perturbation is an open question.
 At least, for planetary theories, the answer is likely to be in the negative.
 But finding a natural system of coordinates for eliminating the nodes in a planetary cluster was not the intention of this note.'' \cite[p.
 194]{deprit83}.